-3. The Board has five committees and each committee has Board-approved terms of reference, an annual due diligence work plan and a chair who reports directly to the Board on the committee’s activities.
+3. The Board has six committees and each committee has Board-approved terms of reference, an annual due diligence work plan and a chair who reports directly to the Board on the committee’s activities.
 The Board’s Chair and Governance and Compensation Committee ensure the Board’s independence is respected and preserved.
 The Board also employs a full-time executive assistant.

 4. The Authority has a number of systems in place to identify, manage and mitigate various risks, including:

-- An organizational structure with dedicated safety, security and emergency planning and response personnel;
+- An organizational structure with dedicated safety, security, and emergency planning and response personnel;

 - Corporate policies and plans covering key governance, strategic, operational and financial issues;

 - Environmental protection, including air and water quality, solid waste and hazardous materials management, natural resources and endangered species;

 - Incident reporting, including response and remedial procedures;

 - Comprehensive Safety Management System policies, processes and procedures; and